yet-another-average-joe/KiCad-Chinese_Modules/4-Digit_LED_Display_0.36inch/README.md

 1 symbol

 9 footprints ; Dwgs.User layer contains the module outline.
+This outline is there to help modifying the footprints, and should be deleted.
+This helper is useless if the footprint is flipped.

 10 STEP 3D models, 10 WRL 3D models